ameer-sk1401/TalentMatch-AI/Readme.md

-# 🤖 AI-Powered Resume Matcher
+# 🤖 TalentMatch-AI : AI-Powered Resume Matcher

 A serverless, AI-driven resume matching system built on AWS that intelligently matches resumes with job descriptions using Amazon Bedrock and delivers results via Telegram bot.